Great to have you here, Rush Limbo and the EIB Network, the distinguished and prestigious Limbo Institute for Advanced Conservative Studies.

 He thinks he's going to be rewarded for all this independence.

-And Claiborne said, Well, you you uh did not refer to what for many Americans certainly will be the historic moment of the country.
+And Claiborne said, well, you did not refer to what, for many Americans, certainly will be the historic moment of the country.

 An African American is a nominee of the party.

-And I congratulated Senator Obama, not because of any reason except that he is run a very effective campaign and he's done a very admirable job.
+And I congratulated Senator Obama not because of any reason except that he has run a very effective campaign and he's done a very admirable job.

 And as I said, he's motivated lots of Americans to be involved in the political process.

-They just sit around, they look at this, they hear these sound bites themselves.
+They just sit around, they look at this, they hear these soundbites themselves at Democrat National Committee headquarters and they go rub their hands together.

 They say, so Senator McCain wants to go on the honor basis, eh?